aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 - T is the input argument of a type specified
 - R is the return of the function of a specified type.
 Let's check out the demo to see it in action.

-**Key abstract method**
+**Key abstract method:**
 - apply - this triggers the Function to execute the lambda expression body.

-**Professor Note**
-Please have the class compare the SquareMe functional interface in Example 3 in the last demo with the Function interface above.
+> Check: With a partner, compare and contrast the SquareMe functional interface in Example 3 with the Function interface here.
 The SquareMe's abstract method is called "square", whereas the Function abstract method is called "apply".
 Even though the method names are different, the SquareMe interface could be replaced with a built-in Function and create the same results.

-## Demo - Function
+### Demo - Function

 Let's take a look at a couple of examples of how to use _Function_.

 The first example will take in a String that represents a name and the output will be a greeting.